 The Sackler Faculty of Medicine is Israel's largest institute of higher medical education.
 Since 1986, the Electives Program has hosted an average of 150 participants per year.
 The School of Medicine at the Sackler Faculty offers elective training rotations at various Israeli hospitals for clinical medical students who study for MD degrees overseas, with a comprehensive understanding of spoken and written Hebrew or English.
 Elective studies are designed to grant additional clinical experience and training to qualified students who have already completed their clinical official studies in their requested discipline, in accordance with their university syllabus.

-Dates: Students need to be aware of Israeli National Holidays before applying.
-It is not possible to visit for an elective during the High Holidays (Fall), Passover (generally April) or Israel's Independence Day (generally late April or early May).
-Review holiday dates here.
+- Dates: Be aware of Israeli National Holidays before applying; it is not possible to visit for an elective during the High Holidays (fall), Passover (generally April) or Israel's Independence Day (generally late April or early May); review holiday dates

-How to Apply: Complete the Online Application Applications are due to TAU at least six months in advance.
-FSM students do not need to pay any application fees to TAU.
+- How to apply: Complete the online application at least six months in advance; Feinberg students do not need to pay any application fees

-Accommodations: Dorms are provided whenever possible during the applicant’s elective period.
-It is sometimes not at the student's hospital campus, so, transportation is needed.
-These are simple accommodations, and usually house two residents per room.
-Kitchen is shared with other residents.
+Dorms are provided whenever possible during the applicant’s elective period.
+It is sometimes not at the student's hospital campus, so transportation is needed.
+These are simple accommodations and usually house two residents per room.
+A kitchen is shared with other residents.
 Bed linens are supplied, but applicants may require their own toiletries and towels.
-Approximate housing expenses are approximately $125-135 per week.
-Housing in the TAU dormitory is not gauranteed.
+Approximate housing expenses are approximately $125-$135 per week.
+Housing in the dormitory is not guaranteed.
 Housing rates may be altered due to changes in cost.

-Evaluations (only accessible to users with a valid NUID):
+Only accessible to users with a valid NetID.